 - Once you get the tray out, the biscuits will be floppy, but they'll hold together more after they cool down.
 Carefully take them off the tray and put them on a plate.
 If you have more mixture left, repeat by putting it on the tray until it's all gone.

 - Eat all of the biscuits, you deserve them.

 With social distancing in effect the supermarket has rules about how you can travel through it.
 They're trying to create a flow of people rather than having people bump past each other both ways in the aisles.
 I'm making a webapp which will let us track which aisle each item is in, and then once we add items to the list in the app, it'll arrange them into the order of which aisle they're in, so that we can make one clean sweep through the shops.
 I've done a similar kind of thing with mkx-browser, so this shouldn't be too challenging.
-I'm not using React, Flux, or any of that dumb stuff, just vanilla JS and some tools that I've written myself.
+I'm not using React, Flux, or any things like that, just vanilla JS and some tools that I've written myself.
 Writing vanilla JS is actually good now that we have classes, promises, and modules.